 I do not have a fancy philosophy of education nor do I use "cutting edge pedagogy" – I just teach & try to make it fun.
 I am particularly proud of the fact that at least 110 of my former students have earned doctorates in psychology or a closely related field.

 I can confidently say that I have taught more students than any other professor in the history of Knox College.
 I have taught more than 11,000 students in over 20 different courses during my career.

-When I was teaching during the pandemic in 2020 & 2021, I created a large number of Powerpoint lectures that are now on YouTube.
-These lectures are available to anyone and they can be accessed via the links embedded in the "online" versions of Introduction to Psychology, Social Psychology, and Organizational Behavior listed below.
+During the pandemic in 2020 & 2021, I put Powerpoint lectures on YouTube.
+These lectures are available to anyone and they can be accessed via the links embedded in the online versions of Introduction to Psychology, Social Psychology, and Organizational Behavior.

 Course Syllabi & Web Pages

 Psychology 281 - Research Methods & Statistics I

 Psychology 371 - History & Systems of Psychology

 OTHER COURSES THAT I TAUGHT AT KNOX IN THE DAYS BEFORE WEB PAGES: